Finite reflection groups

 reflection_representation(W::ComplexReflectionGroup,w) or reflrep(W,w)

 Let V be the space on which W acts as a reflection group and let w∈ W, represented as a permutation of the roots.
-The function reflrep returns the matrix of w acting on V (recall that matrices operate from the right on a vector space in Chevie).
+The function reflrep returns the matrix of w acting on V (from the right on the elements of V seen as row vectors by our conventions in Chevie).
 This is the linear transformation of V which acts trivially on the orthogonal of the coroots and has same effect as w on the simple roots.
 The function makes sense more generally for a permutation of the roots induced by an element of GL(V) which stabilizes the roots (thus in particular normalizes W); thus it works for reflection cosets.
+For a rootdatum corresponding to a coset we get the action of on X(𝐓).

 julia> W=reflection_subgroup(rootdatum("E7sc"),1:6)